 Troyle gave a shrewd smile, seeing Kaidus’ reaction.
 Adalina giggled, knowing exactly what the visit would entail.

 Kaidus sat on his bed, deep in thoughts.

-It’s been two whole turns since his first attempt to contact his remaining familiars.
+It has been two whole turns since his first attempt to contact his remaining familiars.
 Zion had arrived, but the other two were nowhere to be found.
 He had tried to resummon them four times, but there was never any answer.
 The more he thought about what may have happened to them, the more uneasy he became.

 Kaidus closed his eyes, entering into a state of calm.
-‘There is no way anything thing could have happened to them.’
+‘There was no way anything thing could have happened to them.’
 He reassured himself.
 Vishan rivaled Hasen—his most powerful elemental—and Feziel was the sturdiest of the four.